Support for our students

 Peer mentors are specially trained students who will help you settle into your course and student life.

-Feedback from Peer Mentors, Cultures, Languages and Area Studies
+Feedback from students in Cultures, Languages and Area Studies

 Support across the University